Health · Chronic Pain & Aging

 If you wake up stiff.
 If your shoulders ache before your feet even touch the floor.
-If some mornings your husband has to help you button a blouse you've worn a hundred times — you already know this isn't in your head.
+If some mornings your husband has to help you button a blouse you’ve worn a hundred times, you already know this isn’t in your head.

 You also know what most doctors say.
-It's stress.
-It's hormones.
-It's just part of getting older.
-They prescribe something for the pain, something else for the sleep, something for the anxiety that comes from not sleeping.
+It’s stress.
+It’s hormones.
+It’s just getting older.
+They give you something for the pain, something for the sleep, something for the anxiety that comes from not sleeping.
 The bottle stack grows.
-The pain doesn't go away — it just gets quieter, then louder, then quieter again.
+The pain doesn’t leave.
+It just gets quieter, then louder, then quieter again.
+This is the story of a 58-year-old in Texas named Linda who spent eight years being told some version of that, and the one rheumatologist who finally explained what no one else had.

 “It started in my shoulders.
 Now it’s everywhere.”